FAQ Back to top

 Unfortunately, we cannot accept applications from candidates who do not have the right to work in the UK for the duration of the programme.
 Due to the tight timelines of the application process and enrolment, we cannot accept your application unless you already have the right to work here.

-You will be asked to demonstrate proof of the academic requirements during the matriculation process after you have been made a conditional offer.
-At this point you must have access to your certificates.
+You will be asked to demonstrate proof of the academic requirements during the onboarding process after you have been made a conditional offer.
+At this point, you must have access to your certificates.
 If you cannot locate them you may be required to apply for new certificates.

 What if I have a criminal record?

-Following your conditional offer, you will go through the Unlocked matriculation process, which will include some vetting questions and DBS clearance.
+Following your conditional offer, you will go through the Unlocked onboarding process, which will include some vetting questions and DBS clearance.
 Any evidence of a criminal record will be dealt with on a case-by-case basis but it may have an effect on your conditional offer.

 I have a disability; does this matter?